Mike Moh

-Mike Moh (born August 19, 1983) is an American actor and martial artist of Korean descent.
+Michael Doughcoon Moh (born August 19, 1983) is an American actor and martial artist of Korean descent.
 A sixth degree black belt in American Taekwondo, Moh is perhaps best known for his roles as martial arts legend Bruce Lee in the 2019 film Once Upon a Time in Hollywood, and Ryu in the web series of Street Fighter: Assassin's Fist (2014) and Resurrection (2016) or in the FOX drama series Empire where he made a few appearances.

-He also played Triton in the television series Marvel's Inhumans.
+He also played Triton in the television series Inhumans.

-Moh is also the founder of Moh's Martial Arts in Waunakee, Wisconsin.
+Moh is also the founder of the LVLUP Martial Arts schools in Madison, Wisconsin.

 Personal life

 Moh was born in Atlanta, Georgia to Korean parents.
 He grew up in Saint Paul, Minnesota, and attended the Carlson School of Management at the University of Minnesota, graduating with a degree in business marketing.
 He is married to Richelle Kondratowicz.
 They have two sons and a daughter.